vinayakthapak1/website-2/pages/index.md

   <p>
     AskOmics aims at bridging the gap between both end user project-specific datasets and with reference databes and knowledge bases from the Linked (Open) Data cloud.
-It allows heterogeneous bioinformatics data (formatted as tabular files or native RDF files) to be loaded into an RDF triplestore and then be transparently and interactively queried through a user-friendly interface.
+It allows heterogeneous bioinformatics data (formatted as tabular files, GFF format or native RDF files) to be loaded into an RDF triplestore and then be transparently and interactively queried through a user-friendly interface.
   </p>